 As you may have already gathered, Jedburgh is quite the historical hotspot.
-As such, the Scottish Borders Council have published a suggested trail around the town which passes a plethora of interesting buildings and points of interests, many of which could possibly fall completely under your radar.
+As such, the Scottish Borders Council have published a suggested trail around the town which passes a variety of interesting buildings and attractions, many of which could possibly fall completely under your radar.
 I enjoyed following in the footsteps of Bonnie Prince Charlie, Robert Burns and Sir Walter Scott, absorbing the town’s historical quirks as I went.

 You can do the same by purchasing the town trail booklet from the visitor information centre for £1, or by downloading it here.